Spencer Torkelson Player Props: Tigers vs. Rockies

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit in total hits (66) this season while batting .223 with 28 extra-base hits.
+- Torkelson leads Detroit with 67 hits, batting .223 this season with 28 extra-base hits.

-- Torkelson has an RBI in 27 of 78 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in three contests.
+- Torkelson has had an RBI in 28 games this season (35.4%), including eight multi-RBI outings (10.1%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.